mainmatter/playbook/src/development-process/README.md

 experts (and all other relevant project stakeholders like marketing, designers or engineers) and prepare the iteration.
-Once the iteration starts, any requested changes to it go through the iteration lead for assessment (who might consult with other project stakeholders for priorization).
+Once the iteration starts, any requested changes to it go through the iteration lead for assessment (who might consult with other project stakeholders for prioritization).

 ### Iteration Preparation

 The purpose of the iteration preparation phase is to define the tasks that are most relevant to be worked on during the next iteration.
-The tasks assigned to an iteration should reflect **all** the upcoming work, not only feature work and bug fixes - in particular they should reflect design, UX work, and purely technical tasks like refactorings as well.
+The tasks assigned to an iteration should reflect **all** the upcoming work, not only feature work and bug fixes - in particular, they should reflect design, UX work, and purely technical tasks like refactorings as well.
 The prepared tasks will then be presented to the team as part of the planning meeting that kicks the iteration off.
 In order to prepare these tasks, the iteration lead synchronizes with the